metasfresh/metasfresh/readme-launch-configs.md

 Rationale: the metasfresh server is there by default, so it may run with the default ports.
 The webui-server only runs while we develop particular procurement tasks, so we give it non-standard ports to avoid colisions.

+# de.metas.procurement.webui_jrebel.launch

+like de.metas.procurement.webui.launch, but starts the webUI with jrebel